Beautiful-Brain/jantelaw/README.md

 - Most similar countries pairs tend to come from Africa - hypothesis is where GPT has less information about and tends to generalize

 **Prompting**
-- Prompt engineering, is a thing, with a small change leading to improvement.
-This is something I should have allocated more time
+- Prompt engineering is indeed a thing, for example, when I made a small change in a prompt I was able to reduce the % of missing values by 6%.
+Still lots of improvements I can make here with more time.
 - Prompt engineering costs, input tokens can be significantly important, I was trying to save costs by only asking for the score and putting more context tokens, and end up spending 50% more
-- A few days after I run, OpenAI reduced the costs by 50%!!
+- Things change fast, I ended up spending about $100 on the total project, and just after it OpenAI decided to slash prices of GPT3 by 50%, which would have saved me much money, the takeaway is costs of AI are decreasing fast

 # Design
 ![Design Diagram](https://github.com/zemigsan/jantelaw/blob/main/diagram.png?raw=true)